Our Aching Backs - What Works and What Doesn’t

-We know that back discomfort is bound to affect most of us at some point in our lives, so it’s important to understand what we can do to relieve it without having to rely on medications.
-The great news is that there are many different natural ways to help reduce back aches.
-Here are six tips for keeping your back healthy.
+We know that back pain is bound to affect most of us at some point in our lives, so it’s important to understand what we can do to relieve it without having to rely on medications.
+The great news is that there are many different natural ways to help reduce back pain.
+Let's talk about some of these options.

-#6 Supplement with Curcumin: In addition to tools and gadgets to help reduce aches and discomfort, curcumin is a natural supplement that can help support a healthy inflammatory response in the body.
-Try supplementing with curcumin daily not just for your back but to support your body’s overall health.
+In addition to tools and gadgets to help reduce aches and discomfort, curcumin is a natural supplement that can help support a healthy inflammatory response in the body.
+Try supplementing with curcumin daily not just to support a healthy back, but to support your body’s overall health.

 What Doesn’t Work?